microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 ### DebuggerBreakOnNextLine
  bool `DebuggerBreakOnNextLine`

 For direct debugging, whether to break on the next line of JavaScript that is executed.
-This can help debug issues hit early in the JavaScript bundle load.<br/>***Note: this is not supported with the Chakra JS engine which is the currently used JavaScript engine***
+This can help debug issues hit early in the JavaScript bundle load.
+***Note: this is not supported with the Chakra JS engine which is the currently used JavaScript engine***

 ### DebuggerPort
  uint16_t `DebuggerPort`